June 10, 1882 marks one of the darker days in the history of Lawrence.

 As best historians can tell, Bausman, the white man who was found drowned, was a widower who was thought to be having sex with Margaret “Sis” Vinegar, Pete Vinegar’s daughter, who was around age 14.
 King and Robertson are said to have discovered the two having sex, and beat Bausman before he drowned in the Kansas River.

 Vinegar was never charged with a crime in Bausman’s death, and was thought to be out of town at the time of the killing.
-But because King and Robinson lived with Vinegar, he was arrested simply due to association.
+But because King and Robertson lived with Vinegar, he was arrested simply due to association.

 Margaret was also arrested in connection with the murder, but the lynch mob that came for Vinegar, King and Robertson ultimately decided against hanging her as well.
 She would die a few years later of tuberculosis at the federal penitentiary in Leavenworth.